-CarbonTracker CT-NRT is an extension of the standard CarbonTracker CO2 analysis system, designed to provide more timely model results.
+CarbonTracker CT-NRT.v2017 is an extension of the standard CarbonTracker CO2 analysis system, designed to provide more timely model results.
 It was created under funding from NASA, for use in the OCO-2 program.
 CT-NRT uses "real-time" ERA-interim transport in TM5.

 - Use of a different prior flux model.
 Our standard land biosphere flux prior is not available in near-real time, so we had to develop an alternative first-guess flux estimate.
 For this, we take the climatology of optimized land, wildfire, and ocean fluxes from the latest standard CarbonTracker release (for this release, that is CT2016).
-Since the majority of flux variability comes from the land biosphere, a land flux anomaly model was also developed.
-This is a simple regression of CT2013B land flux anomalies as a function of anomalies of precipitation, shortwave radiation, and temperature.
+Since the majority of flux variability comes from the land biosphere, a land flux anomaly model also has been developed.
+This is a simple regression of CT2016 land flux anomalies as a function of anomalies of precipitation, shortwave radiation, and temperature.
 The statistical flux anomaly model was developed for each CarbonTracker ecoregion, and provides daily estimates of NEE anomaly.
 The radiation and temperature data for this model come from the ERA-interim meteorology used by TM5; the precipitation anomaly comes from the Global Precipitation Climatology Project.
 Although this flux prior does not reliably reproduce interannual variability, it is arguably a more statistically optimal prior than that for our standard release since it already represents the long-term mean CO2 sinks that we know exist.
 Since the priors for our standard release do not represent these sinks, the standard CarbonTracker requires that CO2 observations correct these biased priors.

 - Changes to represent the 2015-2016 El Niño

 This release represents a significant change to the CarbonTracker

 methodology, implemented to simulate the 2015-2016 El Niño.
 This is

 the first major El Niño to have occurred since the beginning of the